Valchy/vadam-chain/README.md

 7. We iterate and optimise the network as much as possible (pull-based gossip?).

 8. Now, let's start creating blocks.
-We will use proof-of-stake algorithm.
+We will use proof-of-work algorithm.

 9. We create the API layer and test API requests which will trigger transactions.